-RISKS RELATING TO ALDAR INVESTMENTS' INVESTMENT PROPERTIES AND OPERATING BUSINESSES economic conditions in Abu Dhabi, however arising, could cause a loss of investor confidence, a decrease in consumer purchasing power, reduced tourism and unanticipated changes in Abu Dhabi's demographic mix, any or all of which may negatively impact the Abu Dhabi real estate market and reduce demand for Aldar Investments' properties and services.
+RISKS RELATING TO ALDAR INVESTMENTS' INVESTMENT PROPERTIES AND OPERATING BUSINESSES things, economic conditions in Abu Dhabi and the state of the Abu Dhabi real estate market.
+Adverse economic conditions in Abu Dhabi, however arising, could cause a loss of investor confidence, a decrease in consumer purchasing power, reduced tourism and unanticipated changes in Abu Dhabi's demographic mix, any or all of which may negatively impact the Abu Dhabi real estate market and reduce demand for Aldar Investments' properties and services.